Ethernet Bypass and Link-Down Propagation

 Most appliance models include a “fail-to-wire” (Ethernet bypass) feature for inline mode.
 If power fails, a relay closes and the input and output ports become electrically connected, allowing the Ethernet signal to pass through from one port to the other as if the appliance were not there.
 In fail-to-wire mode, the appliance looks like a cross-over cable connecting the two ports.

 Any failure of the appliance hardware or software also closes the relay.
-When the appliance is restarted, the bypass relay remains closed until the appliance is fully initialized, maintaining network continuity always.
+When the appliance is restarted, the bypass relay remains closed until the appliance is fully initialized, maintaining network continuity at all times.
 This feature is automatic and requires no user configuration.

 When the bypass relay is closed, the appliance’s bridge ports are inaccessible.